How to Make Dried Orange Slices for Decoration

 Save for Later

-An image made for shaving to pinterest.
+An image made for sharing to pinterest.
 The same photo of the orange slices on a white background as the first of the article with dark grey text above on off white which reads "How to Make Dried Orange Slices www.bygoldenberry.com"

 What You Will Need